 People in the UK have a different relationship to alcohol than people in the US, it’s quite normal for us to “have a few” down the pub during the week, on several occasions.
 Whenever we socialise we usually pair it with alcohol, and the pub is the place that people often socialise

 The comments go on and on like this with over 2,700 comments at the time of writing this article.
-Alcohol and relationships go together like a cold hand in glove in the UK.
+Alcohol and relationships go together like a cold hand in a glove in the UK.
 Brits just don’t seem to know how to socialise without alcohol being involved.
 Almost everything we do revolves around a pub in one shape or another.
 I know when I used to have people over before the pandemic, that would almost always involve alcohol.
 And if we meet up somewhere, it’d be a pub we’d meet at.

 You don’t have to believe the many Brits on Reddit saying that our excessive drinking culture is normal for us, normal, but not healthy.
 Seaman and Ikegwuonu (2010) lengthy report on UK drinking, stated that it can be argued that the UK has always been characterised by excessive drinking.

 In my late teens and early twenties, I could part away most of a 70cl bottle of vodka as my pre-drink to going out.
-I’d then take drugs and continue to drink, and when the clubs would close, we’d have an after party.
+I’d then take drugs and continue to drink, and when the clubs would close, we’d have an after-party.
 I think it was the heavy drinking that led to me developing IBS.

 British culture is drinking.